karthikjbhat/Dummy-Project/README.md

 # Dummy-Project
-This a dummy project for testing purpose
+This a dummy project for testing purpose - updated